pingcap/docs-cn/br/backup-and-restore-tool.md

 # BR Tool Overview

 [BR](http://github.com/pingcap/br) (Backup & Restore) is a command-line tool for distributed backup and restoration of the TiDB cluster data.
-It is supported to use BR only in TiDB v3.1 and later versions.

 Compared with [`dumpling`](/backup-and-restore-using-dumpling-lightning.md), BR is more suitable for scenarios of huge data volume.

-This document describes BR's implementation principles, recommended deployment configuration, usage restrictions, several methods to use BR, etc.
+This document describes BR's implementation principles, recommended deployment configuration, usage restrictions and several methods to use BR.

 ## Implementation principles